 If there’s one way to characterize this era of autorouting development, it would be hindrance by hardware limitations.
 Autorouter algorithms simply couldn’t reduce grid sizes for better routing quality without having to resort to dedicated CPUs and additional memory to support all the required data.
 Without a hardware-based solution in place, EDA vendors began to explore other avenues including shape-based autorouting schematic capture.

 These new shape-based autorouters did help to fulfill board fabrication and signal integrity requirements by:

 Creating efficient interconnections between components

 Lowering PCB costs with fewer vias added during the autorouting process

 Increasing spacing while using less layers on a PCB

 Despite these advances, autorouting technology still remained objectively mediocre at best.
-Despite EDA vendors overcoming hardware limitations, PCB designers still remained skeptical about adopting autorouting technology.
+Despite EDA vendors overcoming hardware limitations, PCB designers still remained skeptical about adopting autorouting circuit design technology.

 Maze Autorouting example

 Before reaching the new millennium, autorouters had continued to improve with new capabilities including optimized angles, push and shove routing modes, less usage of vias, and even glossing to remove extra wire segments.
 There were even some efforts made to create autorouting technology that did not have any layer biases.

 While all of these new advancements sounded promising, did they make their needed impact on the PCB design community?
 Unfortunately not.
 The more that EDA vendors tried to force autorouting technologies onto unwilling PCB designers, the more side effects it produced, including: